Tsotne94/E-Fashion/README.md

 ---

 ## ❤️ Credits
-Built with passion by [Your Name].
+Built with passion by Tsotne Chubinidze.
 Special thanks to the **RapidAPI Vinted API** for providing product data.